 Our focus is improving understanding of the roles of the transportation planning players, the constraints each faces in

 adhering to its own rules, all the while accommodating an ever increasing number of actors in the production.

 Better Together: Building Bridges (and roads and bike paths and transit)

 Ian Lockwood, PE, Toole Design Group, will share inspiring stories from inside and outside Michigan about smart collaboration.
 Cindy Zerger, AICP, ASLA, Toole Design Group, will introduce Path as Place, and get us past miscommunication, us v them negotiation approaches, and demonstrate effective communications techniques that result in win-win projects.
 Julian Agyeman, Phd, Professor of Urban and Environmental Policy and Planning at Tufts University, will provide solutions from his book, Just Sustainabilities.

 Presented in partnership with the Michigan Safe Routes to School Program and the Michigan Department of Transportation

 The Michigan Association of Planning, in partnership with the Michigan Safe Routes to School Program, has designed this annual event to bring together professionals from the fields of land use planning, education, transportation, health, engineering, natural resource and environmental protection, architecture, landscape architecture, and others to connect around the topic of community building for health and accessibility.

-This page last updated on 10/16/2014.
+This page last updated on 10/4/2016.